12 New Year's Eve celebrations around the world

 Browse by Category

-Forget Auld Lang Syne when the clock strikes midnight, why not try some other customs from around the world to ring in the New Year!
+Forget Auld Lang Syne when the clock strikes midnight, why not try some other New Year celebrations from around the world to ring in the New Year!

 1. Japan

-Instead of the bells ringing 12 times to welcome in the New Year, a Buddhist tradition in Japan is for the bells to ring 108 times to banish all sins!
+One of the most unique New Year celebrations around the world is found in Japan.
+Instead of the bells ringing 12 times to welcome in the New Year, a Buddhist tradition in Japan is for the bells to ring 108 times to banish all sins and achieve nirvana for the year to come.

 2. Spain

 Many Spaniards eat 12 grapes to the midnight chimes of a clock.
-Many believe the origins of this tradition in Spain date back to 1909 where wine producers from Levante gave away surplus grapes and claimed eating grapes on New Year’s Eve was very good luck.
+Many believe the origins of this tradition in Spain date back to 1909 where wine producers from Levante gave away surplus grapes.
+They claimed eating grapes on New Year’s Eve was very good luck!

 3. Iceland